Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Frictionless Mobile Applications

 For younger talent, your website is a proxy for your operational culture.
 If a Chef de Partie hits a broken form or a static PDF, they’ll assume your rotas are manual and your kitchen is chaotic.
-Since candidates often apply via mobile during late-night downtime, a mobile-friendly site is non-negotiable.
+Since candidates often apply on a mobile after a late shift, a mobile-friendly site is non-negotiable.

 To fix your leaky bucket, follow these steps: